 “If you want my head, come and take it, you sniveling porcine beastspawn!” shouted Ronin, and he suddenly whipped a dagger through the air.
 Rat was fast, however, and the blade merely grazed his side instead of taking him in the gut.

 “You’ll pay for what you’ve done, mongrel!”
 Rat shouted, and he charged towards Ronin.
 The blade and chain he spun wove a shimmering pattern through the air.
 Ronin stood his ground.
-Rat advanced and shot his arm forward, launching the chainblade towards Ronin’s chest.
+Rat shot his arm forward, launching the chainblade towards Ronin’s chest.
 Ronin pivoted to dodge, but Rat continued charging forwards.
 As the chain flew by, Rat’s hulking body followed.
 The giant raised his own sword over his head to strike, but Ronin was fast.